aeckardt/SimpleScript/README.md

   - save images, videos in variables and load/save them
   - make calculations/decisions based on the information found in images/texts

 I know that there are probably 100 tools like that out there!
-On the one hand, I set this challenge to myself to learn something, e.g. wiritng a parser, making a video out of screenshots, threading, using pattern matching algorithms to detect images and using text recognition.
+On the one hand, I set this challenge to myself to learn something, e.g. writing a parser, making a video out of screenshots, threading, using pattern matching algorithms to detect images and using text recognition.

 On the other hand, I want to do a tool that focuses on performance critical tasks.
 I have tested and drawn inspiration from other software, e.g. Sikuli, which uses pattern-matching algorithms from OpenCV and I realized those operations are very costly.
 It is entirely possible that your task of finding a specific image on the screen can be done in 1/1000 of the time that the algorithm of matchTemplate in OpenCV uses.